The Best Dog Grooming Tables (Review) in 2020

 Worried about your dog slipping off their pet grooming table?
 Well, this one features a board that is made from high-quality rubber with skid resisters for stability.
 It is also static-free to stop hair and dirt from sticking to it.
 Rust-resistant stainless-steel makes up a big portion of the table, including the legs, which have rubber soles for stability and to prevent floor scratching.

-The weight limit is 250 lbs, so it is suitable for most dogs.
+Best of all?
+The weight limit is 250 lbs, so the grooming table is suitable for most dog breeds.
 As a bonus, there is a useful storage basket at the bottom where you can keep all your dog grooming supplies.
 As well as being easy to assemble, the table also folds away compactly, so you don’t have to worry about it taking up a huge amount of space in your home.

 Adjustable height with the foot remote